Analysis | Why Senate Republicans would rather approve a Supreme Court nominee than coronavirus stimulus

 That’s why, in a recent Post interview, Sen. Marsha Blackburn (R-Tenn.), among others, predicted that moving forward on the stimulus would be a “death knell” of the GOP majority.

 It would also probably be an ugly fight among Senate Republicans to pass such a large package.
-There are conservative Senate Republicans who just don’t want to see any coronavirus relief passed, believing the infusion of money into the economy isn’t necessary right now.
+There are conservative Senate Republicans who just don’t want to see any coronavirus relief passed, believing that the infusion of money into the economy isn’t necessary right now.

-To the extent they speak for conservative voters, McConnell is listening.
-And this close to an election where Republicans’ Senate majority hangs in the balance, he’d rather not take any risks, even it means shutting down a stimulus bill that’s more politically popular than a controversial Supreme Court nomination before the election.
+To the extent that they speak for conservative voters, McConnell is listening.
+And this close to an election where Republicans’ Senate majority hangs in the balance, he would rather not take any risks, even it means shutting down a stimulus bill that’s more politically popular than a controversial Supreme Court nomination before the election.